TBD54566975/tbdex/specs/interop/README.md

 > This specification can also be combined with [SIOPv2](https://openid.github.io/SIOPv2/openid-connect-self-issued-v2-wg-draft.html), if implementers require OpenID Connect features, such as the issuance of Self-Issued ID Tokens [SIOPv2](https://openid.github.io/SIOPv2/openid-connect-self-issued-v2-wg-draft.html).

+#### Credential Status

+Credential Status is accomplished by utilizing the spec [Status List 2021](https://www.w3.org/community/reports/credentials/CG-FINAL-vc-status-list-2021-20230102/#example-example-statuslist2021credential). **Note:** This spec is under development and is being upgraded under [Bitstring Status List](https://w3c.github.io/vc-bitstring-status-list/), which will be monitored for future adoption.

 #### tbDEX Messages

 [tbDEX messages](https://github.com/TBD54566975/tbdex/blob/main/specs/protocol/README.md#messages), a self-contained, authenticated data payload that facilitate all interactions on [tbDEX](https://github.com/TBD54566975/tbdex).